Australian Cattle Dog exercise & Fitness Guide

-How much exercise does a Australian Cattle Dog need?
+How much exercise does an Australian Cattle Dog need?
 Activity recommendations for this medium high-energy herding breed.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
-Living with a Australian Cattle Dog means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+Weighing around 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog has specific care needs shaped by its genetics and build.
+Living with an Australian Cattle Dog means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Best Activities